Gasoline: Detergents

 Gasoline, as delivered at the pump, also contains additives to reduce internal engine carbon buildups, improve combustion and allow easier starting in cold climates.
 High levels of detergent can be found in Top Tier Detergent Gasolines.
 The specification for Top Tier Detergent Gasolines was developed by four automakers: GM, Honda, Toyota, and BMW.
 According to the bulletin, the minimal U.S. EPA requirement is not sufficient to keep engines clean.
 Typical detergents include alkylamines and alkyl phosphates at a level of 50–100 ppm.

 Ethanol

 European Union

 In the EU, 5 percent ethanol can be added within the common gasoline spec (EN 228).
 Discussions are ongoing to allow 10 percent blending of ethanol (available in Finnish, French and German gasoline stations).
 In Finland, most gasoline stations sell 95E10, which is 10 percent ethanol, and 98E5, which is 5 percent ethanol.
 Most gasoline sold in Sweden has 5–15 percent ethanol added.
 Three different ethanol blends are sold in the Netherlands—E5, E10 and hE15.
 The last of these differs from standard ethanol–gasoline blends in that it consists of 15 percent hydrous ethanol (i.e., the ethanol–water azeotrope) instead of the anhydrous ethanol traditionally used for blending with gasoline.

+From 2009 to 2022, renewable percentage in gasoline slowly increased from 5% to 10%, even though EU-produced ethanol can achieve a climate-neutral production capability and most EU cars can use E10.
+E10 availability is low even in larger countries like Germany (26%) and France (58%).
+8 countries in the EU have not adopted E10 as of 2024.